GoogleCloudPlatform/community/tutorials/crashlytics-logs-to-datadog/index.md

 This document discusses how to export [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics) logs from BigQuery tables to [Datadog](https://www.datadoghq.com/).

 Firebase Crashlytics is a lightweight, realtime crash reporter that helps you track, prioritize, and fix stability issues that erode your app quality.
 Crashlytics saves you troubleshooting time by intelligently grouping crashes and highlighting the circumstances that lead up to them.

-Firebase Crashlytics provides [BigQuery exports](https://firebase.google.com/docs/crashlytics/bigquery-export) to enable further analysis in BigQuery, that allows combining your [Cloud logging exports](https://cloud.google.com/logging/docs/export/bigquery) or your own first-party data. you can then [use Data Studio dashboard](https://firebase.googleblog.com/2018/11/using-google-data-studio-with-crashlytics.html) to visualize this data.
+Firebase Crashlytics provides [BigQuery exports](https://firebase.google.com/docs/crashlytics/bigquery-export) to enable further analysis in BigQuery, that allows combining your [Cloud logging exports](https://cloud.google.com/logging/docs/export/bigquery) or your own first-party data.
+You can then [use Data Studio dashboard](https://firebase.googleblog.com/2018/11/using-google-data-studio-with-crashlytics.html) to visualize this data.

-Datadog is a popular log monitoring platform and Google Cloud partner that provides application  or infrastructure monitoring service, it has native [integration with Google Cloud](https://console.cloud.google.com/marketplace/details/datadog-saas/datadog).
+Datadog is a log monitoring platform and Google Cloud partner that provides application  or infrastructure monitoring service, it has native [integration with Google Cloud](https://console.cloud.google.com/marketplace/details/datadog-saas/datadog).
-If you need to combine logs data in Datadog instead of BigQuery, you need to export the Crashlytics events data from BigQuery table to Datadog using the API.

-It is intended for a technical audience whose responsibilities include logs management or data analytics.
+This document is intended for a technical audience whose responsibilities include logs management or data analytics.
-This document assumes that you're familiar with Dataflow without the need to be an expert and assumes some familiarity with shell scripts and basic knowledge of Google Cloud.
+This document assumes that you're familiar with [Dataflow](https://cloud.google.com/dataflow), have some familiarity with Bash scripts and basic knowledge of Google Cloud.

 ## Architecture

 ![Architecture Diagram](crashlytics_bq_datadog_arch.svg)

- The batch Dataflow pipeline reads the BigQuery table (or partition), it then transforms the BigQuery TableRow into a JSON, that can be sent to Datadog as log entry.
+ The batch Dataflow pipeline process the Crashlytics logs in BigQuery as follows:
+ 1. Read the BigQuery table (or partition)
+ 2. Transform the BigQuery TableRow into a JSON string, and incorporate into Datadog log entry format.
+ 3. The pipeline uses two optimizations
- The pipeline then batches the JSON messages into 5Mb (or 1000 entries) batches to reduce the number of API calls for optimization.
-The pipeline GZips the request to reduce network bandwidth.
+     *  Batch log messages into 5Mb (or 1000 entries) batches to reduce the number of API calls
+     *  GZip the request to reduce network bandwidth

 ## Objectives